 1.1.
 Job and Career

 Having a job is a good start, but the important thing is to have a job with a growth prospect.
 A common trap that many people falls into is to become complacent with their job.
 You don’t want to be content just earning the next paycheck.
 That is not good enough!
-Always look for ways to grow your job toward a promotion, or to gain new skills for a better job.
+Always look for ways to work toward a promotion, or to gain new skills to help you find a better job.

 - Are you getting a promotion every 2-3 years?